boqapt/Clazz/README.md

     SomeClass.prototype.someOtherMethod = function(param) { this.fieldOfClass = param + 5; }

-Also literal objects are also supported by library.
-But they can't have private and protected fields and members.
+Literal objects are also supported by library.
+But they can't have private fields and members.

     var OtherClass = {
         fieldOfClass: 0,